-There are a massive number of courses out there on how to start your own t-shirt business, but the best one I've reviewed so far is called T-Shirt Titan.
-You can read the details in that link which is a full review of the course, but in a nutshell, it will show you how to create designs, market your products with ads, and get the product delivered to your customer.
+There are a massive number of courses out there on how to start your own t-shirt business, and most will show you how to create designs, market your products with ads, and get the product delivered to your customer.

 Fulfillment-by-Amazon is a method that's growing in popularity!
 It's basically where you buy some inventory at wholesale price, ship it to Amazon for storage, and you can sell it on their website.
 You pay Amazon a fee to store and ship, but you can still profit nicely off the difference between wholesale cost and retail price.

 For example, if you have a source for good martial arts shoes at a low price (like the Wasooo Amazon FBA storefront in the image below) you can buy them in bulk, ship them to an Amazon Warehouse and sell them through Amazon.com.
 The same strategy would work for jewelry, clothing, home décor, sports equipment, and even miscellaneous items like cell phone cases or laptop bags.
 Here's my favorite course about how to get started selling on Amazon with FBA.